JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p2-traffic-signs/traffic-sign-classifier-project/README.md

 ---
 ![LeNet5 model](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p2-traffic-signs/traffic-sign-classifier-project/write-up/lenet-model-5.jpg)

-The goal is of this project is to construct a Convolutional Nueral Network to classify German Traffic signs.
+The goal is of this project is to construct a Convolutional Neural Network to classify German Traffic signs.

 This ReadMe outlines the step of the project
 * Data Set Summary & Exploration